 DoNotPay Can Deal With Almost Any Problem on Your Behalf

 The service works on a subscription basis and includes all the services that you will find on the website.
 You’ll find tons of tips and tricks to save money and simplify your life.
-Open DoNotPay in your web browser to see how we can help you with things like:
+Open DoNotPay in your to see how we can help you with things like:

 - Getting refunds or chargebacks from companies

 - Applying for clinical trials

 - Avoiding waiting on hold when getting in touch with customer service reps